mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 Server-side validation works like client-side [validation](#validation).

-- use the `GridEditRowsModel` mentioned in the [Control editing](#control-editing) section.
+- Use the `GridEditRowsModel` mentioned in the [Control editing](#control-editing) section.
-- or set the event handler `onEditCellChange` for `keydown` validation
+- Or set the event handler `onEditCellChange` for `keydown` validation
-- set the event handler `onEditCellChangeCommitted` to validate and update the server when the change is committed.
+- Set the event handler `onEditCellChangeCommitted` to validate and update the server when the change is committed.

 **Note:** To prevent the default client-side behavior, use `event.stopPropagation()`.